DigitalState/Authentication/reference/api/config.md

 The config api endpoints allow authorized users to read and modify application configurations.

-For the full list of available
+The complete list of configs available can be found [here](../reference/config.md).

 ## Table of Contents